steinm6/cron-helper/README.md

 <code>$cron = new CronHelper('myfilename');</code>

 To lock the execution call the lock()-function.
 To unlock the cronjob use the unlock()-function.
-You may determine how long the cronjob is locked call the getLockDuration()-function, which returns the time passed since the lock() in seconds.
+You may determine how long the cronjob was locked by calling the getLockDuration()-function, which returns the time passed since the lock() in seconds.

 Here is a basic example on how to use the CronHelper: